isaacvr/cubicdb/README.md

 - Select the method for compute the statistics (Sequential or in groups).
 - Set a "seed" and a number, to sync your scrambles with a friend without needing internet connection.

+### Reconstructions

+One way to improve your skills is by looking how top cubers solve the puzzles and [here](https://cubicdb.netlify.app/reconstructions) you can find literally thousands of reconstructions for lots of puzzles.

 ### PLL Recognition

-Here you can train your 1-Look PLL.
+[Here](https://cubicdb.netlify.app/pll-trainer) you can train your 1-Look PLL.
 It will show you some random PLL and track the time to answer for each answer.

 ### Puzzle Simulator

 Do you want to try a puzzle before buying it, or just want to play with one of them?
-Here you will have a good amount of puzzles and surprise, there will be more and more.
+[Here](https://cubicdb.netlify.app/simulator) you will have a good amount of puzzles and surprise, there will be more and more.

-### Settings

-There are not too much global settings here, but at least you can select the font of the application and the timer.

 ### Import-Export

-If you use Twisty Timer, CSTimer or CubeDesk and want to import your data, this is the right place.
+If you use Twisty Timer, CSTimer or CubeDesk and want to [import](https://cubicdb.netlify.app/import-export) your data, this is the right place.
 You can select the sessions that you want to import.

+### Tools

+[Here](https://cubicdb.netlify.app/tools) you can find the "timer only" if you want just to time your solve without saving them into a session, scramble only mode, scramble batch generator, mosaic generator from an image, 3x3 solver and more.

+### Settings

+There are not too much global [settings](https://cubicdb.netlify.app/settings) here, but at least you can select the font of the application and the timer.

-### Contest
+### About

-This section is not available for now, but will be in premium version.
-The purpose is simple: to generate PDF sheets for a contest and track all the times, sort them and more.
+In [this section](https://cubicdb.netlify.app/about-cubicdb) you will find some ways to reach the dev (me) via social networks and also some ways to donate if you like this project, which will be reused in order to improve the app itself (win-win).

 ### Contributing